syseleven/grav-docs-metakube/pages/03.Tutorials/20.use-horizontal-node-autoscaling/default.en.md

         - cli
 ---

 MetaKube Kubernetes clusters support horizontal node autoscaling out of the box.
-This tutorial shows you, how you can configure and activate it, and how it plays together nicely with [horizontal pod autoscaling](../19.use-horizontal-pod-autoscaling/default.en.md).
+This tutorial shows how you can configure and activate it and how it plays together nicely with [horizontal pod autoscaling](../19.use-horizontal-pod-autoscaling/default.en.md).

 ## Prerequisites